-Based on the unstable nature and potential hazards present for hazardous devices and materials, no one other than a trained bomb technician shall accept or transport these items.
+Based on the unstable nature and potential hazards present in these types of items, no one other than a trained bomb technician shall accept or transport them.
 These devices include, but are not limited to the following: blasting caps, pipe bombs, grenades, dynamite, molotov cocktails, "pop bottle" bombs, unknown chemicals, or any other suspected hazard.
-A notification to the Bomb Unit sergeant or member is reasonable for these conditions.
-The routine transport and inventory of small amounts (under a case), of manufactured fireworks will not require the Bomb Unit to respond.
+A page to the Bomb Squad sergeant or member is reasonable for these conditions.
+The routine transport and inventory of small amounts (under a case), of manufactured fireworks will not require the Bomb Squad to respond.
+(A phone call to discuss is always appropriate.)